DRIVEN BASE

 Risk assessments for existing production lines

-As part of our safety and health management system, members of the Internal Audit Department assess the status of PDCA implementation in each business division and at each domestic and overseas Group company in terms of 22 safety and health items (policies, education, risk evaluation, self-inspections/records, etc.), in addition to monitoring quality control.
-The results of these assessments are reviewed by DENSO’s management during quality control inspections to ensure that the highest priority is being given to safety.
+As part of our occupational health and safety management system, we implement internal audits of our health and safety management status.
+The results of these audits are reviewed by DENSO’s management during quality control inspections to ensure that the highest priority is being given to safety.

 • safety-img-QC